 Avoiding treats altogether

 Studies suggest that indulging in a small treat while eating an otherwise healthful diet can actually aid weight loss.
 If all indulgences are off-limits, you’re only going to feel more deprived and crave them more.
 “It is important not to deprive yourself of ‘treat’ foods because if you do, then you will overeat when you eat them again,” Komar says.
 “I recommend eating mindfully when you indulge.
 Sit down and actually chew the food.
 Enjoy the flavors.”
 But be sure to only treat yourself in moderation.
-Here are more legitimate reasons you should eat dessert.
+Here are some other weight loss rules the pros don’t even follow.